Installing

 The Quetzal Extension is available from the VSCode Marketplace.
 It can be searched from the extensions panel within VSCode and Cursor.Configuration

 Verify that the extension’s settings match your project.
-Open VSCode/Cursor settings and search for Quetzal Most importantly, be sure to setQuetzal: Translation Library
+Open VSCode/Cursor settings and search for Quetzal Most importantly, be sure to setQuetzal: Translation Library to the library you are using for your project.

 Usage

-The Quetzal extension is designed to automatically writet
+The Quetzal extension is designed to automatically writet functions in your JavaScript codebase.

 Example: Simple Next.js Component